-Gross & net income, revenue and profits are all terms that are often used in business and finance, but are confusing because they are sometimes used interchangeably.
+Gross & net income, revenue, and profits are all terms that are often used in business and finance but are confusing because they are sometimes used interchangeably.
 To make matters more confusing, they can also have different meanings depending on whether it is for an individual or business.
+To further confuse things, revenue and income can be broken down into non-operating revenue and non-operating income.

 Here I’ll define these terms and also answer some common questions.